 \subsection{Continuous Flow with Padding in Convolutional Layers}

 Padding is a well-known technique in CNNs to preserve spatial dimensions and edge information.
-When padding is used in the convolutional layer, it is \B{also} possible to achieve \B{a} continuous flow at the input and the output of the KPU.
-In this work, we focus on zero-padding because it is the most common and the most simple padding type. \B{It can be observed that the conventional strategy of feeding} zeros into the KPU at the start and end of each row \B{breaks} the \B{continuous flow} at the input by interrupting the valid inputs with explicit zero padding.
+When padding is used in the convolutional layer, it is also possible to achieve a continuous flow at the input and the output of the KPU.
+In this work, we focus on zero-padding because it is the most common and the most simple padding type.
+It can be observed that the conventional strategy of feeding zeros into the KPU at the start and end of each row breaks the continuous flow at the input by interrupting the valid inputs with explicit zero padding.

-\B{By contrast, we suggest to use implicit zero padding} by setting specific multiplier\B{s of the KPU} to zero, depending on the column index of the input pixel\B{.} \B{Thus, t}he data order \B{does not change} and the input \B{and output are} continuous.
-To illustrate this idea, Fig.~\ref{fig.dataorder_pad} shows the data order for a $5 \times 5$ feature map with zero-padding $p=1$\B{, w}here $p$ represents the \B{number} of padded zeros at the sides of the feature map. \B{Fig.~\ref{fig.dataorder_pad} also highlights the same two sliding windows that were highlighted in the Fig.~\ref{fig.dataorder_nopad}.} \B{However, in Fig.~\ref{fig.dataorder_pad}}, it can be seen that both sliding windows are now contained inside the feature map\B{, leading to continuous flow at the output.} \B{In general, adding padding to convolutional layers leads to continuous flow at the output as long as $p=\frac{k-1}{2}$.
-The definition of valid outputs for convolutional layers in (\ref{eq:valid_y_n}) is then adapted to }
+By contrast, we suggest to use implicit zero padding by setting specific multipliers of the KPU to zero, depending on the column index of the input pixel.
+Thus, the data order does not change and the input and output are continuous.
+To illustrate this idea, Fig.~\ref{fig.dataorder_pad} shows the data order for a $5 \times 5$ feature map with zero-padding $p=1$, where $p$ represents the number of padded zeros at the sides of the feature map.
+Fig.~\ref{fig.dataorder_pad} also highlights the same two sliding windows that were highlighted in the Fig.~\ref{fig.dataorder_nopad}.
+However, in Fig.~\ref{fig.dataorder_pad}, it can be seen that both sliding windows are now contained inside the feature map, leading to continuous flow at the output.
+In general, adding padding to convolutional layers leads to continuous flow at the output as long as $p=\frac{k-1}{2}$.
+The definition of valid outputs for convolutional layers in (\ref{eq:valid_y_n}) is then adapted to